postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

 meta.This.OnPropertyChanged( meta.Property.Name );
 ```

 ### Example
 In the following aspect, the logging aspect uses `meta.This`, which returns a `dynamic` object, to access the type being enhanced.
-The aspect assumes that the target type defines a field named `_logger`he and that the type of this field has a method named `WriteLine`.
+The aspect assumes that the target type defines a field named `_logger` and that the type of this field has a method named `WriteLine`.

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/DynamicTrivial.cs name="meta.This"]